 Confirmation is completed when an aircraft is contacted via radio, or the receiving dispatch center is called via telephone upon arrival at the airport.
 Aircraft ordered as an "A" (aircraft) request on a resource order, and which are not located on the local unit will be tracked by telephone/radio arrival confirmation.
 The receiving unit will notify the sending unit via phone call immediately when they have established radio contact with the incoming aircraft or otherwise obtained operational control of the aircraft.

-Aircraft will be considered overdue when 30 minutes have elapsed from the ETA provided on the resource order and contact has not been established.
+Aircraft will be considered overdue when 30 minutes have elapsed from the ETA provided on the resource order and contact with the send and receiving dispatch centers has not been established.

 Responsibilities of the sending unit: